AbhiSwamiUConn/calculator_pkg_abhinav/README.md

 6. Commit your changes: `git commit -am 'Add some feature'`
 7. Push to the branch: `git push origin my-new-feature`
 8. Ensure github actions are passing tests
-9. Email me at jfuruness@gmail.com if it's been a while and I haven't seen it
+9. Email me at abhinav.swaminathan@uconn.edu if it's been a while and I haven't seen it

 NOTE: all contributions from other contributors are listed under the existing license for this repo unless stated otherwise, and by contributing to this repo you agree to those terms and conditions.